 According to the Office for National Statistics, the population of England and Wales has risen by 3.7 million to 56.1 million over the past ten years.
 That's not only more people than have ever lived here before, but also the fastest growth over any decade since records began in 1801.
 The world population over the same period has grown from 6.2 billion to 7 billion, and it will probably reach 10 billion by the end of the century.

-John Collier from Population Matters will be giving a lecture tomorrow on ‘Breaking the Taboo about Human Population Growth’, and on Thursday, Ten Billion, ‘a new kind of scientific lecture, highlighting key issues being lost in translation in our discussion of the environment’, opens upstairs at the Royal Court.
+On Wednesday, John Collier from Population Matters will be giving a lecture on 'Breaking the Taboo about Human Population Growth', and on Thursday, Ten Billion, 'a new kind of scientific lecture, highlighting key issues being lost in translation in our discussion of the environment', opens upstairs at the Royal Court.
 Overpopulation, like so many so-called taboos, would seem to be nothing of the kind.

 Ten Billion is a collaboration between the theatre director Katie Mitchell and Stephen Emmott, a professor of computing at Oxford and the head of Microsoft's Computational Science Laboratory in Cambridge.
 Emmott told the Observer on Sunday that the 'swelling numbers' of people on the planet 'are destroying ecosystems, polluting the atmosphere and the sea, raising temperatures and melting ice caps and we have no idea what the outcome will be'.
 'It is really important to talk about overpopulation,' he says.